fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2e.md

 }
 ```

+**Note:** when the content of the file <i>index.js</i> changes, React does not notice the automatiaclly so you must refresh the browser to see your changes!

 CSS rules comprise of <i>selectors</i> and <i>declarations</i>.
 The selector defines which elements the rule should be applied to.
 The selector above is <i>h1</i>, which will match all of the <i>h1</i> header tags in our application.

 The declaration sets the _color_ property to the value <i>green</i>.

 One CSS rule can contain an arbitrary number of properties.
 Let's modify the previous rule to make the text cursive, by defining the font style as <i>italic</i>: